abenstirling/SemanticNavigation/README.md

  General improvements: To improve general performance we can do some hyperparameter tuning to experiment with different learning rates, batch sizes, and optimizer settings to find the best possible configuration for our model.
 We can add batch normalization layers to stabilize and speed up training.

+ If we decide to use only a subset of our dataset since it is so large, we can include that here for improvements.

 Conclusion of our First Model: This first model is a great starting point and a step in the right direction.
 It helps us understand how our current setup and data prep methods are doing.
 By carefully fixing any problems we find, we can gradually make our next two models better by not making the same mistakes we made here.
 We aim to build a strong model that can correctly identify different rooms in a house, making our beer-delivering home robot smarter and more capable of moving around on its own.
 Trying new things and making adjustments are crucial steps to improve our next models.